This is the question I've been asking myself since the first time I read Mary Shelley's epic gothic novel.

 The 1931 cult classic has become a landmark in cinema and pop culture.

-The scene of the "monster" being chased by the "good people"holding torches is truly impactful and shows how far ahead of her time Mary Shelley was in portraying this faithful depiction of the world we live in.
+The scene of the "monster" being chased by the "good people"holding torches is truly impactful.

 Everything that is different and strange is rejected by the hypocritical and cruel society that persecutes and judges those who are different.